MystenLabs/sui-dev-newsletter/bin/sui-dev-newsletter-09.md

 * If you build custom Sui dApp Kit themes, check out the brand new theme creator by [@kkomelin](https://twitter.com/kkomelin): [sui-dapp-kit-theme-creator.app](https://sui-dapp-kit-theme-creator.app)
 * SmartKit is a react library that allows your dapp to connect to the sui network in a simple way.
 Check out the [docs](https://smartkit.vercel.app/) and [GitHub repositry](https://github.com/heapup-tech/smartkit).
+* Mysten Labs developed a tool with a scalable system architecture that can process multiple Sui transactions in parallel using a producer-consumer worker scheme.
+Check out the [GitHub repository](https://github.com/MystenLabs/minting-server).

 ### Open Sui Improvement Proposals (SIPs)